nihalkoprulu/task-management/README.md

 **Actions:**

+`loadInitialTask:` Loads sample task data if no data is available.

 `addTask:` Adds a new task to the tasks array.

-`updateTask:` Updates an existing task by its ID.
+`editTask:` Updates an existing task by its ID.

 `deleteTask:` Removes a task by its ID.